FreshRSS/FreshRSS/README.md

 # FreshRSS
 FreshRSS is a self-hosted RSS feed aggregator such as [Leed](http://projet.idleman.fr/leed/) or [Kriss Feed](http://tontof.net/kriss/feed/).

-It is at the same time lightweight, easy to work with, powerful and customizable.
+It is at the same time lightweight, easy to work with, powerful, customizable and supports [extensions](#extensions).

 It is a multi-user application with an anonymous reading mode.
 It supports [PubSubHubbub](https://code.google.com/p/pubsubhubbub/) for instant notifications from compatible Web sites.